Arteriole: Clinical significance

 Arteriole diameters decrease with age and with exposure to air pollution.

 Disease

 Any pathology which constricts blood flow, such as stenosis, will increase total peripheral resistance and lead to hypertension.

 Arteriosclerosis

 Arteriolosclerosis is the term specifically used for the hardening of arteriole walls.
 This can be due to decreased elastic production from fibrinogen, associated with ageing, or hypertension or pathological conditions such as atherosclerosis.

 Arteritis

+Arteritis of the arterioles occurs when the arteriole walls become inflamed as a result of either an immune response to infection or an autoimmune response.

 Medication

 The muscular contraction of arterioles is targeted by drugs that lower blood pressure (antihypertensives), for example the dihydropyridines (nifedipine and nicardipine), which block the calcium conductance in the muscular layer of the arterioles, causing relaxation.

 This decreases the resistance to flow into peripheral vascular beds, lowering overall systemic pressure.

 Metarterioles

 A "metarteriole" is an arteriole which bypasses capillary circulation.